Low-Sodium Foods and Diet Guidelines - Dr. Axe

 Low-sodium foods

 Did you know that in Paleolithic times, humans consumed less than one gram of salt per day?
 Salt wasn’t added to foods for flavor the way it is today.
-Millions of years ago, humans got their salt from meat, which made up about 50 percent of their diet, while the other half was vegetables, some of the healthiest no or low-sodium foods.
+Millions of years ago, humans got their salt from meat, which made up about 50 percent of their diets, while the other half was vegetables, some of the healthiest no- or low-sodium foods.

 A 2016 study published in the Journal of the American College of Cardiology indicates that there’s an increased risk of mortality for high sodium intake.
-Researchers concluded that there’s a clear benefit of reduced sodium intake, as it can literally save your life.
+Researchers conclude that there’s a clear benefit of reduced sodium intake, as it can literally save your life, though we still sodium to function properly.

 The science is clear, so why are so many people still eating too much sodium on a daily basis?
 Learning about low-sodium foods that can actually improve your health and ways to cut down on the amount of sodium being consumed can help tremendously, perhaps as part of a low-sodium diet.